jthomas252/DogpitJamXII-HotdogInspectionDay/dogpit_jam_xii_todo.md

 - Add multiple spawns to the spawner, delayed slightly

 # Nice to have
+- Make the start screen look nice

+- CRT Shader
+	- Find one online and apply to Viewport
+	- godotshaders.com

+- Citations
+	- Maybe spawn an object for this?

+- Dynamite
+	- If it explodes causes a game over

 - Fix problems with rat moonwalking
+	- Could have a child object that can run LookAt and copy the rotation from it
+	- Change to use some from of DirectionTo() and SetAngularVelocity()?

 - Overlapping sounds for the geiger counter
+	- Would have to create audio stream and replay it

 - Apply radiation from the rod to nearby hotdogs
+	- An area is already present on it, attach function in _Process

 - Add rotation to the snap points
 	- Lerp into the appropriate position
+	- Would benefit from fixing rat rotation first

 - Toggle the light on the spawner button